mevanmanilka83/snap-core/README.md

 [![Tailwind CSS](https://img.shields.io/badge/Tailwind_CSS-3.4-purple?style=for-the-badge&logo=tailwind-css)](https://tailwindcss.com)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](LICENSE)

-A professional-grade web application for creating and editing video and image thumbnails with advanced AI-powered features.

 ## Overview

 Snap Core is a modern, privacy-focused application that enables content creators to generate high-quality thumbnails from videos and images.
 Built with performance and user experience in mind, it offers a comprehensive suite of editing tools while ensuring all processing happens locally in the browser.